-Kenneth Clay grew up in Louisville, KY.
+Kenneth H. Clay was born in Louisville, KY.
 In the 1960s he opened the Corner of Jazz, the first African American culture shop in Louisville.
 In 1978, he co-founded the Renaissance Development Corporation, a cultural arts administrative organization that promoted Black art and culture in Kentucky.
 In 1983 Clay joined the staff of the Kentucky Center for the Arts, where he remained for more than 21 years.
 He received the Chicago Kuumba Theater's 1993 Liberation Award for Presenting African American Artists and the 1999 Governor's Community Arts Award.
 In July 2004, Clay left the Kentucky Center for the Arts and became a freelance arts consultant.
 He is president of Ken Clay & Associates.